Pioneering the Future of Human Motion Prediction on the 7th edition on our workshop on Long-term Human Motion Prediction

 • Luigi Palmieri, Bosch Corporate Research

-• Tim Schreiter, Technical University of Munich
+• Tim Schreiter, TUM

 • Kay Pompetzki, TU Darmstadt